unbracketed/LED-Project-Guide/chapter_1.rst

 *Aesthetic is very important*

-* If you want to go the DIY route, you'll need to have an understanding of these PWM and multiplexing [Arduino wiki - Output techniques (see LED sections)](http://arduino.cc/playground/Main/InterfacingWithHardware#Output) If you can understand how controlling a matrix works using these techniques, you should be able to achieve other form factors by grouping lights together in similar ways.
+* If you want to go the DIY route, you'll need to have an understanding of these PWM and multiplexing `Arduino wiki - Output techniques (see LED sections) <http://arduino.cc/playground/Main/InterfacingWithHardware#Output>`_ If you can understand how controlling a matrix works using these techniques, you should be able to achieve other form factors by grouping lights together in similar ways.
-* [ShiftPWM](http://www.elcojacobs.com/shiftpwm/) is a nice option for getting started.
+* `ShiftPWM <http://www.elcojacobs.com/shiftpwm/>`_ is a nice option for getting started.
 Shift registers are cheap and the wiring is as easy as the registers, resistors and LEDs.
 The library is easy to get started with.
 * There are many LED driver ICs (chips).
-TLC5940 is a fairly popular one with a [nice library](http://code.google.com/p/tlc5940arduino/).
+TLC5940 is a fairly popular one with a `nice library <http://code.google.com/p/tlc5940arduino/>`_.
 The chips are a little more expensive than shift registers and offer some nice capabilities.
 This solution offers more power and flexibility than ShiftPWM with the tradeoff of more cost and more learning time to harness and understand the capabilities of the chip.
-* [FastSPI](http://code.google.com/p/fastspi/) gives you the flexibility to write your lighting routines and then change the supporting driver chips.
+* `FastSPI <http://code.google.com/p/fastspi/>`_ gives you the flexibility to write your lighting routines and then change the supporting driver chips.

 ------------------------